TheShadowEevee/Sharpii-NetCore/Sharpii/README.txt

   found online.
 If you are sending a zip file instead of a dol, it wont be compressed at all, no matter what.

+  If you do not wish to enter an IP every time you use SendDol, then you can add the argument '-saveip' to the command.
+This will save the entered IP to the environmental variable 'SharpiiIP', and then, in the future, if you do not enter an ip, Sharpii will use the one saved there instead.
+(Also applies to SendWad)

+ SendWad:
+/------------------>
+  Since version 1.6, Sharpii has supported AHBPROT for installing WADs.
+This means that as long as you have HBC 1.0.7 or above, you will be able to install the WAD without a patched IOS.
+To use this feature, enter '-ahb' instead of '-ios IOS'

+  If you do not wish to enter an IP every time you use SendDol, then you can add the argument '-saveip' to the command.
+This will save the entered IP to the environmental variable 'SharpiiIP', and then, in the future, if you do not enter an ip, Sharpii will use the one saved there instead.
+(Also applies to SendDol)

 /----SOURCE
 /------------------------------>